nbuechler/friendly-finder/README.md

 # friendly-finder
 Displaying friend connections and shared info!!

+# Leveraging
+This leverages (not yet, but plan for) social networks to read in other people who use this app so that people can have a more enriched view of how their views relate to others.
+Moreover, the ability to share will always be 'opt-in' and the user will have to authorize friends they want to share with.
+While this may hinder the sharing process, it is meant to maintain people's dignity and trust.
+Afterall, we're talking about sharing introspection and reflection with one another.

 ## Notes:
 -For some time, this project probably will not have much done with it -But it's a vertical slice of something important